-Amounts transferred must be accounted for and reported as miscellaneous revenue.
+Amounts transferred must be accounted for and reported as miscellaneous revenue to general ledger account 823003, the miscellaneous revenue account for escheatment of trust disbursements or unclaimed deposits.

 6.3.2 Delegation of Responsibilities

 The executive officer of the trial court may delegate the responsibilities stated in Government Code section 68084.1 to appropriate trial court staff.
 This delegation must be in writing and signed by the executive officer of the trial court.